 - Shine On You Crazy Diamond (early ’74 version), Great Gig in the Sky, Breathe, Wot’s… Uh the Deal

-David used an early 1940′s junior sized Gibson EH-150 lap steel during his semi acoustic shows in 2001-02, – High Hopes and Shine on You Crazy Diamond 6-9.
+David used an early 1940′s Gibson EH-150 lap steel during his semi acoustic shows in 2001-02, – High Hopes and Shine on You Crazy Diamond 6-9.
 The Gibson was also used on a Paul McCartney charity show during the Run Devil Run period in 2000 and on the recording sessions of Take a Breath in 2005.

 On his latest solo album David also used a Hermann Weissenborn Hawaiian style acoustic lap steel for the song Smile.
 This is a very old guitar from David’s collection, dating from the 1930’s.
 It was also used on live performances of Smile and Then I Close My Eyes.
 The guitar has an open Em tuning E B E G B E.